Leonard Robert Palmer: Career

-Palmer was educated at Cardiff High School, the University of South Wales, Trinity College, Cambridge, and the University of Vienna.
+Palmer was educated at Cardiff High School, the University of South Wales, Trinity College, Cambridge, and the University of Vienna, where he studied with Paul Kretschmer.

 He started his academic career in 1931, teaching classics at Manchester University.
 He held the Chair of Classical Literature at King's College, London between 1945 and 1946, followed by the Chair of Greek there from 1946 to 1952.

-During World War II, Palmer worked at the Government Code and Cypher School (GC&CS) at Bletchley Park, at the so-called Hut 4.
+During World War II, Palmer worked at the Government Code and Cypher School at Bletchley Park, at the so-called Hut 4.
 Their work was the translation, interpretation and distribution of enemy messages.

 A strong focus of Palmer's work was the Greek linguistics, and in particular the language and dating of the Mycenaean Linear B tablets.
 He also researched the pre-Greek languages in the Aegean Sea area, their origin and chronology.
 Palmer also wrote an influential historical and linguistic survey of the Latin language; he later followed this with a companion work on the Greek language, focusing on its development from Linear B and its evolution into multiple dialects throughout the Aegean region.

 Palmer played a role in the controversies over the dating of archaeological finds from Minoan Crete, where he disagreed with the excavator, Sir Arthur Evans, and favoured a later date.

 In his book Descriptive & Comparative Linguistics (1972), among other things, he took issue with the Chomskian linguistics.